kaixinbaba/indie-hacker-growth-road/README.md

 - Each stage and category must have a unique ID
 - Colors should be provided in HEX format
-- Icons can be emojis or HTML entities
+- Icons should be image URLs
 - Links should be full URLs
 - Maintain consistent structure across all language files